Waerden001/Harmonic_Analysis_Database/README.md

 # Harmonic_Analysis_Database
-A python + MongoDB project to collect spectrum of operators on all kinds of spaces with symmetries.
+A python + MongoDB project to collect spectrum data of operators on all kinds of spaces with symmetries.